Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 This is especially useful for daily disposable wearers, since they go through lenses faster than bi-weekly or monthly wearers.
 If you wear contacts most days and already know your prescription is stable, stocking up can make your routine easier while giving you more chances to save.

-How To Know If A Full Year Supply Is Worth Buying
+How to Know If a Full Year Supply Is Worth Buying

 A full year supply is usually worth considering when you already wear the same lens regularly and feel confident that your prescription will not change soon.
 It can be a smart choice if you replace your lenses on schedule, wear contacts most days, and want to avoid placing smaller orders every few months.

-Can You Buy An Annual Supply If Your Prescription Expires Soon?
+Can You Buy an Annual Supply If Your Prescription Expires Soon?

 That depends on when your prescription expires and when you plan to place your order.
 In most cases, contact lens retailers can only process orders using a valid prescription, so it is important to check the expiration date before purchasing a large quantity of lenses.